techidaily/site-android-frp/source/_posts/the-complete-guide-to-realme-narzo-n53-frp-bypass-everything-you-need-to-know-by-drfone-android.md

 The Google FRP lock is not a new issue and can occur to almost any Android user.
 If you neglect to disable the Factory Reset Protection before a reset, Google will lock your phone.
 Therefore, you will have to bypass the Google account to resolve it.

-## Part 1: 3 Ways to Bypass Realme Narzo N53  FRP

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/XIUatTFH0Zw?si=ZCtoBtIy18y2F5Vc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fm0XhU5H8R4?si=cFPk6XK3X3CQSI7Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 1: 3 Ways to Bypass Realme Narzo N53  FRP

 ### 1\.
 Download FRP Bypass APK (OTG Cable Needed)